Have you been married more than once? Welcome to the club.

 “You seem to always find answers to many of life’s matters, so I’m going to see if you can give me advice about a second marriage.
 How should a couple handle moving into a home owned by either one of the partners and doing finances together?
 How should the new couple handle putting a life together for themselves?
 Thanks.”

 As it happens, JG, you came to the right place.
 Not because I’ve studied this topic, but because I’m living it.

-I just celebrated the fourth anniversary of my second marriage.
+Next month, I will celebrate the eighth anniversary of my second marriage.
 (Technically, it’s my third, but the first was so short I don’t count that one.)